Abibubble/ms4-lead-shot-hazard/TESTING.md

 ---

+## Accessibility
+### Tap Targets
+* 48PX BY 48PX, 8PX GAP

+### Color Contrast
+* CONTRAST CHECKER
+* COLOUR BLIND CHECKER
+* CONOR CHECK

+### Image Text
+* ALT TEXT
+* ARIA-LABEL / ARIA-LABELLEDBY

+### Screen Readers
+* DOM ORDER

+### Switch Users
+* FOCUS / HOVER / ACTIVE

+### Reading Level
+* READING LEVEL OF AGE 9 - AVERAGE

+---

 ## Database
-* When the user adds merchandise, the information should be stored.
+* When the superuser adds products to the database, the information should be stored.
+* When the superuser edits a product in the database, the information should be populated from the current product data.
+* When the superuser edits a product in the database, the information should be stored.
+* When the superuser deletes a product from the database, the product should be permanently removed.
-* If merchandise is added, the phrase '{Item} Successfully Added' should display.
+* If products are added to the database, the phrase '{Item} Successfully Added' should display.
-* If merchandise is deleted, the phrase '{Item} Successfully Deleted' should display.
+* If products are deleted from the database, the phrase '{Item} Successfully Deleted' should display.
-* If merchandise is edited, the phrase '{Item} Successfully Updated' should display.
+* If products are edited in the database, the phrase '{Item} Successfully Updated' should display.

---
+---

 ## Responsive Design
 ### Mobile